The unavoidable reality of impending doom took the place of hope. This was base level, it couldn’t get any worse.

-Sue tells me now that as soon as I was gone, she fell to the floor sobbing.
+Sue was so brave, she told me now as soon as I was gone, she fell to the floor sobbing.
 She had held it together for me up til that point.
 She now had a long wait on her own.

 5 hours passed and I was out of surgery and in recovery

 I find it such a strange sensation being anesthetized.
 Laying there on the bed with a cocktail of drugs being pumped into your body… then the good stuff!
 A sudden rush, then nothing.
 Waking up is just the reverse I suppose.
 Like a fog lifting it was as if time hadn’t passed a second.
 A nurse was with me, I felt drunk… I think I came out with something witty to make her laugh, but probably just slurred nonsense!